mit-27/mit-27/README.md

 ## Bonjour, I'm [Mit Suthar!](https://portfolio-mit-27.vercel.app/) 👋

 Hello !!
 I'm Mit Suthar.
-Currently, I recently completed my B.Tech in Computer Engineering from the Computer Engineering Department of Chandubhai S Patel Institute of Technology, CHARUSAT, Anand with Distinction.
+I recently completed my B.Tech in Computer Engineering from the Computer Engineering Department of Chandubhai S Patel Institute of Technology, CHARUSAT, Anand with Distinction.
 I am a React Native Developer and Web developer.
 I love to build new stuff.
 I had worked with C, Python, PHP, C++, Java, C#.Net, JavaScript, jQuery, ReactJS, GatsbyJS, and Unity.
 I've built web and mobile apps.
 My goal is to secure a position where I can efficiently contribute my skills and abilities to the growth of the organization and build my professional career.

 ## 🙋‍♂️ Let's Connect